 Conflict of Interest

 The COA will not appoint a team member to an accreditation team if that person has had any official prior relationship with the institution.
-Such relationships can include, but are not limited to, employment, application for employment, enrollment, application for admission, or any of these involving a spouse or family member.
+Such relationships can include, but are not limited to: employment, application for employment, enrollment, application for admission, or any of these involving a family member.
 Moreover, team members have a responsibility to acknowledge any reason that would make it difficult for them to render a fair, impartial, and professional judgment.
-If a potential team member is uncertain whether a conflict of interest exists, it is that individual’s responsibility to alert the Commission consultant about the relationship so that a determination can be made.This avoids embarrassment and the possibility that a team’s findings will be vacated.
+If a potential team member is uncertain whether a conflict of interest exists, it is that individual’s responsibility to alert the Commission consultant about the relationship so that a determination can be made.

 The list of potential team members is sent to the institution prior to the visit.
-If the institution believes one or more team members may have a conflict of interest, the Administrator of Accreditation should be notified as soon as possible.
-The Director of the Professional Services Division of the Commission will not assign a state consultant to an institution if the consultant has been employed by that institution, applied for employment to that institution, been an enrolled student at the institution, or otherwise had a prior relationship that could have the potential to adversely affect the visit.
+If the institution believes one or more team members may have a conflict of interest, the consultant and the Administrator of Accreditation should be notified as soon as possible.
+A state consultant will not be assigned to an institution if the consultant has been employed by that institution, applied for employment to that institution, been an enrolled student at the institution, or otherwise had a prior relationship that could have the potential to adversely affect the visit.
 Finally, members of the COA are required to recuse themselves from any decisions affecting institutions with which they have potential conflicts of interest.

 Professional Behavior

 Team members are expected to act professionally at all times.
 Intemperate language, accusatory questions, hostile behavior, or other actions or deeds that would compromise the professional nature of the accreditation process are not permitted.
-Any such conduct will bring a reprimand from the team lead and possible disqualification from the BIR.
-As representatives of the COA, team members and the state consultant are expected to comport themselves with dignity, cordiality, and politeness at all times.
+Any such conduct may lead to a possible disqualification from the BIR.
+As representatives of the Commission, team members and the state consultant are expected to comport themselves with dignity, cordiality, and politeness at all times.
 Institutions will evaluate the performance and conduct of all team members and the evaluation will be considered in the determination of which individuals continue as members of the BIR.

 Ethical Guidelines

 The COA requires all team members to adhere to the highest standard of ethics while performing any accreditation-related activity.
 Interviews are to be held in strict confidence.
 Team sessions are also confidential and are not to be shared with non-team members.
-The presentation of the Summary Team Report at the Exit Meeting is public and open.The meetings of the COA must follow all public meeting laws.
+The presentation of the Summary Report at the Exit Meeting is public and open.

 VI.
 Preparation for an Accreditation Visit